 Read.
 Go through the Bible passage together as a family.
 Play the lesson video (links below).
 Ask your kids appropriate level follow up questions.
 Sing.
 Sing the selected worship songs provided for your children below, or any praise song your family enjoys to sing to Jesus!

 Pray.
 Share prayer requests and pray together.
 You can read, sing, and pray in ANY ORDER.
 Just keep it short and fun!

-Bible Lesson for Sunday 9/27 Gospel Project: Unit 25, Lesson 4 Story Point: Jesus has power over death.
+Bible Lesson for Sunday 12/6 Gospel Project: Unit 28, Lesson 1 Story Point: God kept His promise to send the Holy Spirit.

 Discussion: (pick the questions that work for your kids) Younger Elementary:

 1. What did the disciples hear as the Holy Spirit came upon them?
 (A sound like a rushing wind, Acts 2:2)

 2. What languages did the disciples preach the gospel in?
 (Many languages; each listener heard his own language, Acts 2:6)